malibaig786/AndroidTools/README.md

 | [COLOR TOOL](https://material.io/color/#!/?view.left=0&view.right=0)| Create, share, and apply color palettes to your UI, as well as measure the accessibility level of any color combination.
 | [ShapeShifter](https://shapeshifter.design/)| SVG icon animation tool for Android, iOS, and the web
 | [Material Icon Generator](https://android-material-icon-generator.bitdroid.de/)| Icons with that loooooong material shadow.
 Fast and simple material style SVG icons for your Android app and website!
+| [Slides Code Highlighter](https://romannurik.github.io/SlidesCodeHighlighter/)| Highlight code for slides.
+For best results, copy from Safari with Keynote decks and from Chrome with Google Slides decks.

 ### DataBase
 |                 Name                                                       |                      Description